Propertius: Influence

 Propertius himself says he was popular and even scandalous in his own day.
-Horace, however, says that he would have to "endure much" and "stop up his ears" if he had to listen to "Callimachus...to please the sensitive stock of poets"; Postgate and others see this as a veiled attack on Propertius, who considered himself the Roman heir to Callimachus.
+Horace, however, says that he would have to "endure much" and "stop up his ears" if he had to listen to "Callimachus... to please the sensitive stock of poets"; Postgate and others see this as a veiled attack on Propertius, who considered himself the Roman heir to Callimachus.
 This judgement also seems to be upheld by Quintilian, who ranks the elegies of Tibullus higher and, while accepting that others preferred Propertius, is himself somewhat dismissive of the poet.
-However, Propertius' popularity is attested by the presence of his verses in the graffiti preserved at Pompeii; while Ovid for example drew on him repeatedly for poetic themes, more than on Tibullus.
+However, Propertius's popularity is attested by the presence of his verses in the graffiti preserved at Pompeii; while Ovid, for example, drew on him repeatedly for poetic themes, more than on Tibullus.

-Propertius fell into obscurity in the Middle Ages, though the 12C summoned him and Cynthia to a Love Assize, but was rediscovered during the Italian Renaissance along with the other elegists.
+Propertius fell into obscurity in the Middle Ages.
+He and Cynthia are mentioned, along with other Roman poets and their female characters, in the 12th-century goliardic poem Metamorphosis Goliae episcopi, but he was truly rediscovered during the Italian Renaissance along with the other elegists.
 Petrarch's love sonnets certainly show the influence of his writing, and Aeneas Silvius (the future Pope Pius II) titled a collection of his youthful elegies "Cinthia".
 There are also a set of "Propertian Elegies" attributed to the English writer Ben Jonson, though the authorship of these is disputed.
-Johann Wolfgang von Goethe's 1795 collection of "Elegies" also shows some familiarity with Propertius' poetry.
+Johann Wolfgang von Goethe's 1795 collection of "Elegies" also shows some familiarity with Propertius's poetry.

 Propertius is the lyrical protagonist of Joseph Brodsky's poem "Anno Domini" (1968), originally written in Russian.
 His relationship with Cynthia is also addressed in Robert Lowell's poem, "The Ghost.
-After Sextus Propertius", which is a free translation of Propertius' Elegy IV 7.
+After Sextus Propertius", which is a free translation of Propertius's Elegy IV 7.

+Elena Shvarts wrote a cycle of poems as if they were the works of Propertius's love, Cynthia.
+She explains Cynthia's 'poems have not survived, nevertheless I have tried to translate them into Russian'.